Steve Witkoff: Negotiations with Russia

 In early August 2025, Witkoff traveled to Moscow for another round of talks with Putin.
 During the meeting, Witkoff reportedly misunderstood Putin’s remarks—interpreting a suggestion that he was open to a “peaceful withdrawal” of Ukrainian forces from occupied territories as an offer for Russian forces to withdraw from regions such as Kherson and Zaporizhzhia.
 This misinterpretation, conveyed back to Washington, seemingly prompted President Trump to pause new sanctions and extend an invitation to Putin for a summit in Alaska.
-Critics argue that Putin “was rewarded not with debilitating sanctions but with an invitation to meet,” reflecting the fallout from this diplomatic confusion.
+Critics argue that Putin "was rewarded not with debilitating sanctions but with an invitation to meet," reflecting the fallout from this diplomatic confusion.

+Before co-founding Stellar Management, Witkoff practiced real estate law at Dreyer & Traub and Rosenman & Colin.

 The Alaska 2025 summit took place on August 15, 2025.
-Coverage of the meeting highlighted that the summit was marked more by symbolic pageantry, such as flyovers and photo-ops, than substantive progress, with Witkoff’s role reinforcing what critics saw as a spectacle of false diplomacy.
+Coverage of the meeting highlighted that the summit was marked more by symbolic pageantry, such as flyovers and photo-ops, than substantive progress.
 Commentators further argued that entrusting such responsibilities to a real estate executive instead of trained diplomats not only compromised the talks but set a precedent for sidelining expertise in critical foreign policy negotiations.